Step-by-Step through a Workers' Compensation Claim

 - You must also post the OEIC Notice Regarding First Responder Liason (English) (Spanish)

 - If you have an active construction site, post Notice 8: Required Workers’ Compensation Coverage in Personnel/Administration and on the construction site.
 (English) (Spanish)

 Members must ensure all employees receive information about the Alliance.
 Consider including the information on your Intranet and in your Employee Handbook.
 (English) (Spanish)

 Employers must keep a record of every on-the-job injury or illness reported or of which you have knowledge.
 The record must be kept for five years from the last day of the year in which it occurred.
 The record of injuries must be made available to DWC within five business days of a request.
 Rule 120.1 of the Texas Labor Code explains the information required for the Record of Injuries.

-Please remember: Report an injury when an employee reports it to anyone in management or to a person to whom it is reasonable for them report.
+Please remember: Complete a First Report of Injury when an employee reports it to anyone in management or to a person to whom it is reasonable for them report.
 This can include administration, principals and assistant principals, safety or risk management personnel, nurses, and secretaries.

 Step 6: First Report of Injury

 While employers must complete a First Report of Injury (FROI) (IA1 or DWC 1) on every work related injury or illness many of these are considered “Record Only.”
 The state requires employers to submit the FROI to their carrier within eight days of notice of:

 You also may complete a DWC 1 First Report of Injury and submit by email or fax: 800.580.6720.
 Employers must provide a copy of the First Report of Injury to the injured employee.